germainewongg/germainewongg/README.md

 ## About Me
 I'm a social science student turned software engineer trainee at foodpanda currently learning Golang.

-- 🌱 I’m currently learning React and Golang
+- 🌱 I’m currently learning more about microservices and cloud based applications.
 - 🧪 I'm currently trying to incorporate TDD into my applications.
 - 🤔 I’m looking for good mentorship and guidance as a software engineer.
 - 📫 How to reach me: https://www.linkedin.com/in/germainewongg/